aptos-labs/aptos-core/developer-docs-site/docs/concepts/wallet-adapter-concept.md

 ## Implementing the Aptos Wallet Adapter

-For the best user experience, we shuggest that dapps offer multiple wallets, to allow users to choose their preferred wallet.
+For the best user experience, we suggest that dapps offer multiple wallets, to allow users to choose their preferred wallet.

 Implementing wallet integration can be difficult for dapps in: